UoA-CARES/cares_reinforcement_learning/docs/user_guide/usage.md

     The network architectures for a given algorithm can't be changed via command line - at least not in a nice convenient style.
 Use the `config` command for that instead.

-**Gym Envrionment**: Choose the Gym Envrionment and Task The first piece is choosing which gym envrionment and task you are seeking to train the algorithm against.
+**Gym Envrionment**: Choose the Gym Envrionment and Task

 ```bash
 cares-rl train cli --gym <GYM> --task <TASK>